The Best Indoor Birthday Party Spots for Chicago Kids

 The cool climbing walls for all levels at this spot sure beat climbing the walls at home.
 Bring your own food and drinks; they provide party staff, climbing instruction, and an exhilarating challenge active kids will love.
 The gym uses electrostatic sprayers to clean its walls and other high-touch surfaces and has disinfecting liquid chalk that cleans the rocks as kids climb.

-Purple Monkey Playroom is the perfect place for a first (or fifth) birthday party.
+Purple Monkey Playroom is the perfect place for a special birthday party.

 Purple Monkey Playroom—Bucktown